IINemo/isanlp_srl_framebank/README.md

 TBD:

 ## Compatability
-The library should be compatible at least with Python 3.6.*
+The library should be compatible at least with Python 3.6.
+Tested with gensim==3.4.0 tensorflow==1.4.0 .

 ## Cite / Reference
 The models for SRL were published in [Dialog proceedings](http://www.dialog-21.ru/media/3945/shelmanovaodevyatkinda.pdf).